Stress occurs for all of us in life, relationships and work.

 So, how can we learn to combat the stresses of uncertainty and unexpected challenges?

-Here are seven ways you can begin to combat stress no matter what comes your way:
+Here are seven ways you can begin to combat stress no matter what comes your way.

-1. Manage your time well.
 It is easy to allow unexpected events to throw us off track.
 But the moment we let our schedules slip and lose a handle on our day, we quickly add to our anxiety.
 Manage your time accordingly so you have space to breathe during these times of stress.

-2. Unplug from social media and the news.
 During unexpected events, we can be drawn to check our phones and to continue to scroll through social media.
 But if there is ever a time your brain needs a break from your phone, it is during the onset of stress.

-3. Establish boundaries.
 Setting limits shouldn’t only apply to work, but to our families and relationships as well.
 Create boundaries even in your job so that you can guard these different areas of your life.

-4. Delegate well.
 You don’t have to continue doing it all.
 Relieve a little pressure by delegating a bit more to others during this time.

-5. Learn how to control your reactions and thoughts.
 Our thoughts are often the aggravators of our stress.
 When we are aware of our habits of worry or fear, we only feed the anxiety that exists.
 By gauging our thought patterns, we can prepare to manage stress before it leads to burnout.

-6. Continue to have fun.
-Even during times as difficult as quarantining during COVID-19, we all still need to find ways to enjoy life.
+Even during difficult times, we all still need to find ways to enjoy life.
 Often, we work so hard to resolve the issue at hand that we forget to give ourselves a break.
 It’s not only okay to have fun during these times, it’s essential for your mental state.

-7. Gauge when you’re coming to a breaking point.
 Find ways to keep tabs on your mental, physical and emotional state.
 Check for the warning signs to keep your stress in check before it gets the best of you.

 You may be thinking, “well, life is always stressful,” which can be true.
 But there is stress we can manage, and then there is stress we can let get out of hand.